 1 Introduction

 Systems and networks operating in the AMS are increasingly used by local and national governments, as well as civil sector and educational entities, for broadband, airborne data links to support remote sensing applications e.g. earth sciences, land management, and energy distribution.
 Examples of these applications include, e.g. monitoring Arctic sea ice thickness and distribution, local and national law enforcement, forest fire mapping, pipeline monitoring, agricultural and urban land use, and natural resource surveys).
 The remote sensing equipment may be on board either manned aircraft or unmanned aeronautical systems (UAS).
-In the case where the remote sensing equipment is on board a UAS, systems and networks operating in the AMS may be used for narrow-band, airborne command and control data links.
+In the case where the remote sensing equipment is on board a UAS, systems and networks operating in the AMS may be used for narrow-band or wideband, airborne command and control data links.
 These narrow-band data links may be used to command and control either or both the remote sensor equipment and the UAS.

+[Editor’s Note: The paragraph above is expected to be aligned with considering a and b]

+In addition, helicopter video transmission systems (HVTS) are operated in the AMS in the frequency band 14.5-15.35 GHz to transmit in real-time video signals and data taken/collected by a video camera or sensors from a helicopter to the receiving stations on the ground or a ship.
+These systems are used by national governmental agencies and local governments for governmental services, including public protection, disaster relief and maritime safety.

 2 Operational deployment

+2.1 General description

 In the frequency range 14.5-15.35 GHz, the mobile service is allocated on a primary basis in all three ITU-R regions.
 [The AMS is a mobile service between aeronautical stations and aircraft stations, or between aircraft stations platforms equipped with AMS data links (ADL) can be deployed anywhere within a country whose administration has authorized their use in accordance with the authorization.]